SammyG7/ResumeShotgun/README.md

 Gavin Jameson (jamesong), Jeremy Langner (langnerj), Sam Gorman (gormans)

-This project is a reimplementation of ...
+This project is a reimplementation of a project called [Software Engineering Job Application Bot (2.0)](https://github.com/harshibar/common-intern).

 The folders and files for this project are as follows:

 Doc - Documentation for the project

-Code - Implementation
+src - Implementation